Frequently Asked Hoist & Crane Questions

 7. What do OSHA and ASNI say about self-rescue?

 OSHA requires that employers provide workers with self-rescue capability or prompt rescue after a fall from height.
-Self-rescue simply means that the worker uses a device or a procedure to return the worker back to the safety of the working surface or some other safe lower surface.
+Self-rescue simply means that the worker uses a device or a procedure to return back to the safety of the working surface or some other safe lower surface.
 There are many pieces of equipment available that enable a worker to rescue themselves, for example rigid track systems used with self-retracting lanyards can limit total fall distances to the point where the worker simply “steps up” to safety after falling only a few inches.

 8. How often should fall protection equipment be inspected?